 We would see each other once a year for the next six or so years, graduating from kissing on park benches to awkward fingering on the cold concrete of my family’s garage.
 We would talk weekly for hours while he was in Florida, where he lived.
 I would talk to him about all my angry virgin problems, and I would hear about skate parks and joints and girls in cutoffs who gave head at parties.
 He had a girlfriend who broke up with him because of our friendship, and I would plan being single for the times when we’d see each other (this was not difficult).

-I didn’t call Alex for four years, partially out of hurt and partially out of fear for my boyfriend’s weird jealousy.
-A year before Thomas and I broke up, I was expecting to see Alex at his other cousin’s wedding.
+I didn’t call Matthew for four years, partially out of hurt and partially out of fear for my boyfriend’s weird jealousy.
+A year before Thomas and I broke up, I was expecting to see Matthew at his other cousin’s wedding.
 Thomas didn’t come with me, and I blacked out on white wine with my mother at around 7 PM.
-I woke up in a self-loathing panic the next morning when I thought about how much I had wanted to see Alex, how glad I was that Thomas didn’t come because he would have distracted me with Alex.
+I woke up in a self-loathing panic the next morning when I thought about how much I had wanted to see Matthew, how glad I was that Thomas didn’t come because he would have distracted me with Matthew.
 I felt like a cheater, even in the incredibly made-up context of my hangover.

 Main image by Petra Collins.